PlatformLab/HomaModule/README.md

   - Intel E810 series (ice)
   Please let me know if you find other NICs that work (or don't work).

-- TSO support: in order to get best peformance Homa needs to take advantage of TSO support provided by NICs for TCP.
-This can happen in either of two ways.
-Some NICs, such as those from Mellanox/NVIDIA, will perform TSO even on packets with IP protocols other than TCP.
-Homa uses a header format that matches TCP's headers closely enough that TSO will work "out of the box".
-  For other NICs, such as the Intel E810 series, the NIC refuses to perform TCP if the IP protocol is not TCP.
-For these NICs Homa has a "TCP hijacking" mode where it encapsulates its packets as TCP frames, with an IP protocol of TCP.
-Then, on the receiver side, Homa intercepts the incoming "TCP" packets and steals them back before they can be processed by TCP.
-To enable TCP hijacking, use `sysctl` to set the `hijack_tcp` parameter to 1 on all nodes.

-- If you don't use TCP hijacking and your NICs don't support TSO for non-TCP protocols, then you must make sure that the `max_gso_size` parameter is no larger than the MTU (otherwise large outgoing packets will be dropped).

 - The subdirectory "test" contains unit tests, which you can run by typing "make" in that subdirectory.